-- 1.22.
+- 1.21.
 Diversity is the variety of differences in people who make up Qube's workforce.
 Diversity recognises and values the contribution of people with differences in capabilities, experience and perspectives.
-Diversity encompasses life, work and educational experience, work status, language, sexual preference, gender, national extraction, physical or mental disability, marital status, personality profile, age, carer's responsibilities, ethnicity, religious, and cultural and socio-economic backgrounds. - 1.23.
+Diversity encompasses life, work and educational experience, work status, language, sexual preference, gender, national extraction, physical or mental disability, marital status, personality profile, age, carer's responsibilities, ethnicity, religious, and cultural and socio-economic backgrounds. - 1.22.
 Qube believes that a talented and diverse workforce is a key driver of competitiveness and Qube's success is a reflection of the quality and skills of its people.
 Qube is committed to providing equal employment opportunities and to fostering an environment which attracts, welcomes and retains a diverse and talented workforce, treating every person equitably with respect, dignity and fairness.
+This enables everyone of Qube to 'Thrive'. - 1.23.
+Qube's Thrive program is a whole-of-group people and culture approach that sets out the things that matter to embed a shared identity, goals and ultimately culture across the business.
+It is built on five values pillars: Safety, Well-being, Planet, Opportunity, Performance.